michielbdejong/bogor-angkot-gtfs/README.md

 A gtfs feed for public minibuses ("angkots") in Bogor, Indonesia.

+See https://michielbdejong.com/angkots.svg for a scalable map.

-This gtfs feed is available on transitland:
+This gtfs feed is also available on transitland:

 https://transit.land/feed-registry/operators/o-qqgfq-pemerintahkotabogorangkotankota